We are very proud of our curriculum at Dereham Junior Academy!

 Relationships, Sex and Health Education (RSHE) and Life Skills is an integral part of our curriculum.
 As well as a weekly lesson, which is taught discretely, the key areas we cover also permeate other areas of the curriculum.
 Our RSHE and Life Skills curriculum is bespoke to us and by using data pertinent to our school and immediate area to inform our practice, we have created and deliver a RSHE and Life Skills curriculum that will help our pupils to navigate through childhood and into adult life.

-To see our medium term plans (MTPs) for each year group’s RSHE and Life Skills curriculum, click on the relevant tab on the left-hand side under ‘What We Are Learning’.
+To see our medium term plans (MTPs) for each year group’s RSHE and Life Skills curriculum, click on the relevant tab on the left-hand side under ‘Our Curriculum’.

 As a Church of England school and an academy in the DNEAT ‘family’, Religion and Worldviews plays a major part in our curriculum.
 We choose to teach this subject in weekly blocks throughout the year.
 This enables the children to fully immerse themselves in the area being studied.

-To see our RE curriculum, click on the ‘RE’ tab on the left-hand side under ‘What We Are Learning’ or delve deeper into the Religion and Worldviews weeks on the year group page.
+To see our Religion and Worldviews curriculum, click on the relevant tab on the left-hand side under ‘Our Curriculum’ or delve deeper into the Religion and Worldviews weeks on the year group page.

 British Values are promoted throughout the year.
 Some elements are taught discretely.
 Whereas, on other occasions, they may be referred to in topics (for example, learning about the birth of democracy when studying Ancient Greeks); through collective worship (‘respect’ is one of school’s Values and central to our behaviour code) or through other school processes such as School Council and creating class charters.

 To see our British Values statements, click on the relevant tabs on the left-hand side under ‘Our Curriculum’